 - Optimizely Web Experimentation

-If you are having trouble editing an element in the Visual Editor, it may be due to styling in the code of your site being marked as '!important'.
-This prevents the element's styling from being changed in the editor.
+If you have trouble editing an element in the Visual Editor, it may be due to styling in the code of your site being marked as '!important', which prevents the element's styling from being changed in the editor.

 The following is a workaround that you can place in your Variation Code: